From cocktail festivals to gigs and comedy, make April one to remember with these amazing events.

 Leeds Digital Festival is at various Leeds venues Saturday 22nd to Sunday 30th April 2017.

 The biennial Transform Festival is back this April with four days of innovative theatre across a slew of Leeds venues.
 It will show off Leeds’ best creative minds, as well as opening up the stage to talent from further afield.
 Don’t miss The Missy Elliot Project at West Indian Centre, Eurotopia at Studio 24 and Lessons of Leaking at West Yorkshire Playhouse for starters, but that only scratches the surface of what’s going on.

-Transform Festival is at West Yorkshire Playhouse from Wednesday 19th to Saturday 22nd April 2017.
+Transform Festival is at various Leeds venues from Wednesday 19th to Saturday 22nd April 2017.

 Kicking off the music strand of this year’s Leeds International Festival is the city’s first DRILL Festival.
 The event has taken place all over Europe and USA since 2013 and this year Leeds sits alongside Los Angeles, Berlin and Brussels as festival hosts.
 Curated by post-punk pioneers Wire, it’s got an impressive and eclectic line-up, from Wire themselves to Bilge Pump, Azores and Shobaleader 1.
 They’ll all takeover Brudenell Social Club for a one-off, unmissable event this April.